MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 When its **[EvtAcxStreamPause](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_pause)** callback is invoked, the Bluetooth LE Audio profile:

-1. Performs the BAP unicast stream disable procedure, depending on transport used for streaming.
+1. Performs the BAP unicast stream disable procedure.
 1. Removes the ISO data path using the HCI_LE_Remove_ISO_Data_Path command.
 1. Performs the ASCS receiver stop ready procedure if the audio stream is a unicast capture stream.